cfw-guide/ios.cfw.guide/_pages/en_US/home.md

 excerpt: "A complete iOS jailbreaking guide, from stock to Cydia."
 header:
   overlay_color: "#1a1d24"
-  cta_label: "Get Started"
+  cta_label: "Device Selection"
-  cta_url: get-started
+  cta_url: device-selection
 ---

 For complete guides to homebrew and custom firmware for other devices, check out [CFW.Guide](https://cfw.guide).